crocs-muni/JCAppStore/test/README.md

    the JCAppStore must be able to authenticate to the card automatically,
    - the JCAppStore language is set to English.

+Empty card means all packages and applet instances are deleted except an ISD applet.
+Toggle "packages" checkbox to verify no packages without instantiated applet are present.
-Also some test-case-specific conditions must be met.
+Also some other test-case-specific conditions must be met.
 The `my_card/` folder must contain`JCAlgTest_v1.7.4_sdk2.2.2.cap` for custom installation test execution, along with `\[the cap filename\].sig` file for custom signature verification.
 Both files can be copied from the `store/` folder.